wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * A trust anchor is a public key that verifies the certificate used in a digital signature.
    <br /><br />

+CHAP (Challenge Auth Protocol) from Microsoft negotiates a 3-way handshake asymmetric algorithm to supports mutual auth. can randomly require re-auth.
+Based on username and password, so is vulnerable.

 RARP (Reverse Address Resolution Protocol) when communicating for the first time to find the IP address matching the MAC.

 OCSP (Online Certificate Status Protocol) is the Internet protocol that obtains the revocation status of an X.509 digital certificate.
 A certificate revocation list (CRL) contains a list of all the certificates that have been revoked.
+Pinned.

 Key clustering occurs when different encryption keys generate the same ciphertext from the same plaintext message.
 Cryptanalysis is the science of decrypting ciphertext without prior knowledge of the key or cryptosystem used.